azmi-maz/inventory-system-for-biochem/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Stock-in and stock-out processes can be done with barcding or manually (for items that are not barcoded).
+- [ ] Stock-in and stock-out processes can be done with barcoding or manually (for items that are not barcoded).
 - [ ] Query quantity on hand for purchase request items and FOC.
 - [ ] Reagent verification list is auto-populated during stock-in process.
 - [ ] Produce department stock requistion forms.